Standaman88/WordPress-Custom-Plugin/README.md

 # WordPress-Custom-Plugin
-This plugin creates a custom post type named property with a custom meta box.

-WordPress plugin as does the following:
+The WordPress plugin as does the following:
 1) Plugin creates a custom post type called "property"
 2) Properties are able to be created, edited and deleted from the backend by WordPress admin users.
 3) Property custom post type has a custom taxonomy called PropertyStatus (There are two values defined: Sale, Rent) and on creating a new property we are able to choose this taxonomy.